 Part Washing

-Washing parts require steam, water mist & water vapor to remove lubricants, oils and greases.
-A substantial amount of water vapor and steam.
-Unfortunately, mist collectors cannot filter vapors, therefore a separate filter & media is required to collect that.
+Washing parts requires steam, water mist, and water vapor to remove lubricants, oils, and greases. a significant amount of water vapor and steam.
+Vapors can’t be filtered by mist collectors, so you’ll need a separate filter and media to collect them.

-There are some part washing applications that use a rust inhibitor to prevent rust.
+There are some applications of part washing that use a rust inhibitor to prevent rust.
 These applications require a filter with depth-loading features.
 Not having one will reduce the life of the filter.
-The water mist from the vapor, steam and dropels emit up to 10 microns.
-The rust inhibitors emit 1 to 5 microns.
+The water mist produced by the vapor, steam, and droplets has a diameter of up to 10 microns.
+The rust inhibitors emit 1–5 microns.

 Mist Collector Installation Options